EQUAL OPPORTUNITIES POLICY

-- Ensure that adequate resources are made available to fulfill the objectives of the policy.
+- Ensure that adequate resources are made available to fulfil the objectives of the policy.

 Conduct and general standards of behaviour

 All instructors and volunteers are expected to conduct themselves in a professional and considerate manner at all times.
-The Kyudokan will not tolerate behaviour such as:
+Kyudokan Karate will not tolerate behaviour such as:

 - making threats

 - persistent rudeness